 Let You Love

 • Oxytocin: In women, oxytocin (the “cuddle” hormone) signals contractions during labor, promotes lactation, and helps to trigger the bond between mom and baby.
 In men, oxytocin affects testosterone production and may even intensify feelings of love and attachment.
-Fortunately, our probiotic bacteria can increase levels of oxytocin in the body5.
+Fortunately, our helpful bacteria can help increase levels of oxytocin in the body5.

-Enhance Your Libido
+Maintain Your Libido

 • Testosterone: Produced in both men and women, testosterone enhances libido, stimulates the body’s production of new blood cells, and triggers puberty and development of male characteristics in men.
-Now, research shows that beneficial bacteria can increase testosterone levels (and testicle size) in male mice6.
+Now, research shows that beneficial bacteria can help increase testosterone levels (and testicle size) in male mice6.

 • Vitamin D: Vitamin D isn’t a vitamin at all, but a hormone responsible for helping the body absorb calcium, balancing blood sugar, and regulating adrenaline and serotonin.
 In one research trial, just nine weeks of supplementation with L. reuteri led to a more than 25% increase in serum vitamin D levels7!

 It’s clear that our friendly gut flora play a starring role in keeping our hormone levels in optimal balance.
-So, how do we properly nurture our magnificent microbiome so our bacteria can return the favor?
+So, how do we properly support our magnificent microbiome so our bacteria can return the favor?
 Here are three simple steps to get you started:

 2. Revamp your diet.
 You see, probiotics need loads of prebiotics—specific fibers found in many whole, plant-based foods—to thrive.
 And since the Standard American Diet is often full of refined and processed foods, it can wreak havoc on your gut flora—and your hormones may follow suit.
-And, because it’s hard to get enough prebiotics from food alone, include an organic prebiotic powder supplement to nourish your microbes.
+And, because it’s hard to get enough prebiotics from food alone, include an organic prebiotic powder supplement to care for your microbes.

 1. Kato-Kataoka, A., Nishida, K., Takada, M., Kawai, M., Kikuchi-Hayakawa, H., Suda, K., . . .
 Rokutan, K. (2016).
 Fermented milk containing Lactobacillus casei strain Shirota preserves the diversity of the gut microbiota and relieves abdominal dysfunction in healthy medical students exposed to academic stress.
 Applied and Environmental Microbiology doi:10.1128/aem.04134-15